310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Ah--um, yes… and then I passed it for some reason…
+Ah—um, yes… and then I passed it for some reason…
 {% endbubble %}

 {% bubble Subaru %}